DeybsonFerreira/unit-test-example/README.md

-# unit-test-example
-.NET Unit Test Xunit
+# .NET 7 console - Using UnitTest Xunit